Adult Rehab Programs

 Loading…

 Our focus is on clinical care and in order to address substance use, we process the trauma, anxiety, depression, or any other underlying emotional issues that often contribute to the substance use.
 Sometimes these issues predate drug and alcohol use, and sometimes it is the other way around.
 We believe in addressing all issues in a simultaneous, holistic, and integrated fashion.
 Our Master’s level clinicians hold dual credentials, licensed in both mental health and clinical addictions.
-Below is a list of some of the modalities we use to utilize in order to really make breakthroughs when we are working with our young adult clients.
+Below is a list of some of the modalities we use to utilize in order to really make breakthroughs when we are working with our adult clients.
 Treatment Modalities:

-Gender-Separate Young Adult Mental Health Treatment Center
+Gender-Separate Adult Mental Health Treatment Center

 Because men and women often face unique mental health challenges, our gender-specific programming can greatly benefit those seeking treatment for substance use, co-occurring disorders and healing from traumatic events.
 Men and women often experience differently: